 - developing, preserving, digitising and exhibiting a significant national collection

 - taking a leadership role in research and scholarship

 - engaging and providing access for audiences nationally and internationally

 The Museum’s purpose is supported by five strategic priorities:

-Take the lead in researching, documenting and expressing the nation’s history through innovative and contemporary approaches that draw public attention to the Museum’s work.
+Take the lead: The Museum takes the lead role in researching, documenting and expressing the nation’s history.
+We are committed to organisational excellence, and innovative and contemporary approaches that draw public attention to our work.

-Work smarter by fostering a creative culture that seeks to maximise the potential of the Museum’s people, assets and financial resources to deliver the best possible outcomes for visitors.
+Work smarter: A creative culture that seeks to exploit future opportunities requires efficient organisations and processes.
+We are focused on maximising the potential of our people, assets and financial resources to deliver the best possible outcomes.